 I could also see that there are lots of showrooms all over the country.”
 Samiul added: “I did look into other companies but when I met Troy, I liked the way he carried himself.
 I thought: ‘That’s the company for me.
 I wanted the independence of working for myself and I wanted a challenge.
 But it’s also the case that I’ve got a young family and I wanted that support to make a go of it.

 Everything Dream Doors was doing fitted very well with my ideas of what I wanted to do.
 Joining Dream Doors has worked out far better than I expected it to.
 We’ve met and already exceeded our targets by almost 50 per cent.”

 Dream Doors is looking for more talented franchisees like Samiul and Abdul who are ready to generate huge profits by representing an industry-leading brand.

-The recruitment team will also be at The National Franchise Exhibition on February 15th and 16th at the NEC in Birmingham.
 There are just 19 new franchise territories available nationwide, particularly in the North East, North West, Yorkshire and Scotland.